Craig Mackinlay: Conservative Party

 In July 2005, Mackinlay defected from UKIP to the Conservative Party.
 He was elected as a Conservative councillor on Medway Council in 2007 and re-elected in May 2011 with an increased majority.

-In 2010, he fell out with Kent Police over Special Constable David Craggs, who was advised that there would be no conflict with him standing for election to Medway Council but, after being elected as a councillor, was informed that he could not hold both roles.
+In 2010, he disputed with Kent Police over Special Constable David Craggs, who was advised that there would be no conflict with him standing for election to Medway Council but, after being elected as a councillor, was informed that he could not hold both roles.
 In May 2011, Mackinlay was appointed a member of Kent Police Authority.

 In June 2012, Mackinlay was selected as the Conservative candidate for the office of Kent Police and Crime Commissioner.
 In the November 2012 county-wide poll, he lost to the former Kent Police Authority chair Ann Barnes, by a 114,137–60,248 margin, on a turnout of just under 16%.

 In 2015, Mackinlay was elected as Member of Parliament for South Thanet at the general election, where he stood against UKIP leader Nigel Farage and comedian Al Murray, among others.
 Conservative Laura Sandys had represented the constituency in the House of Commons since the 2010 general election and retired after one term in Parliament.

 In October 2017, Mackinlay said "unemployed young people from Glasgow should get on their bikes and work with gorgeous EU women on farms in the south of England after Brexit."
 Labour MSP James Kelly responded that the comments were "abhorrent and offensive", while Jenny Gilruth MSP said that the comments were "sexist and patronising".